-The District School Board of Niagara recognizes the educational value of students utilizing electronic communications systems to enhance their learning through the responsible access to global information and communication.
-This network is intended to support and enhance student learning and achievement, be made available equitably to all students and be a support to classroom and other learning activities.
-All students are expected to use digital technology in a responsible, respectful and lawful manner, which must be in compliance with all relevant federal and provincial legislation, the Mission Statement, Beliefs of the District School Board of Niagara, as well as Administrative Procedure 4-02: Internet Access and Use Guidelines for Students, Appendix A: Acceptable Use Agreement for Students Using Information and Communication Technologies (ICT) of the Board.
+The DSBN recognizes the educational value of students utilizing electronic communications systems to enhance their learning through the responsible access to global information and communication.
+These systems are intended to support and enhance student learning and achievement, be made available equitably to all students and be a support to classroom and other learning activities.
+All students are expected to use digital technology in a responsible, respectful and lawful manner, which must be in compliance with all relevant federal and provincial legislation, the Mission Statement, Beliefs of the DSBN, and DSBN’s Administrative Procedure.

-The Board further recognizes the critical role that parents play in educating their children on the appropriate use of electronic communication systems and in monitoring their use of these systems.
+The DSBN further recognizes the critical role that parents play in educating their children on the appropriate use of electronic communication systems and in monitoring their use of these systems.
 This partnership of parents and schools is essential in achieving success in ensuring appropriate use of this ever-changing technology.

-The District School Board of Niagara recognizes that students may have in their possession personal digital and/or electronic devices while at school or at school related activities.
+The DSBN recognizes that students may have in their possession personal digital and/or electronic devices while at school or at school related activities.
 This Policy also governs the acceptable use of personal digital technologies and/or electronic devices by students while at school or at school related activities.
 At all times, the use of these devices is allowed where they are deemed not to interfere with their personal learning or the learning of others.
-School staff at the school and at the Board level shall determine what, if any, use is interfering with learning.
+School staff at the school and at the DSBN level shall determine what, if any, use is interfering with learning.

-The District School Board of Niagara provides schools with access to the Board’s digital network that also includes access to all electronic communication systems, such as, Internet, e-mail, Board approved social networks and intranet.
-This service enables students and staff access to electronic mail (e-mail), numerous electronic databases and other social networking tools to facilitate and promote collaboration for educational purposes.
-In addition, it provides users with access to an ever-expanding array of digital content and provides the possibility of communication with others in the school, in the local community and around the globe.
+The DSBN provides schools with access to the DSBN’s digital network that also includes access to all electronic communication systems, such as, Internet, e-mail, DSBN approved social networks and intranet.
+This service enables students and staff access to electronic mail (e-mail), numerous electronic tools and databases and other social networking tools to facilitate and promote learning and collaboration for educational purposes.
+In addition, it provides users with access to an ever-expanding array of digital content and provides the possibility of communication with others in the school, in the local community, and around the globe.

-For purposes of inspecting, investigating or searching the District School Board of Niagara's digital technologies, including but not limited to internet logs, social networks or electronic mail, with just cause, the Director of Education (or designate) may authorize appropriate officials to bypass any applicable personal password or codes in accordance with the best interests of the District School Board of Niagara, its students, or where ordered to do so by law.
+For purposes of inspecting, investigating or searching the DSBN's digital technologies, including but not limited to internet logs, social networks or electronic mail, with just cause, the Director of Education (or designate) may authorize appropriate officials to bypass any applicable personal password or codes in accordance with the best interests of the DSBN, its students, or where ordered to do so by law.